AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

   - template: text
     block: text
     content: |-
-      * **Team Members**
+      * **AIA Staff**

-      Our team members are temperature tested before starting work each shift

-      Team members are screened prior to each shift to ensure they do not currently have virus symptoms and have not been exposed to anyone who has tested positive for COVID-19
+      Our AIA staff are temperature tested before starting work each shift to ensure they do not currently have virus symptoms and have not been exposed to anyone who has tested positive for COVID-19.

-      We require all employees to report any illness to a supervisor
+      We require all AIA staff to report any illness to a supervisor.

-      We require notification of any COVID-19 positive cases in a team members household
+      We require notification of any COVID-19 positive cases in an AIA staff household.

-      We will provide personal protective equipment including masks to all team members, and training on how to use it, based on CDC guidelines
+      We will provide personal protective equipment including masks to all AIA staff, and training on how to use it, based on CDC guidelines.

-      Our team members are provided sanitizing stations
+      Our AIA staff are provided sanitizing stations.
     centered: false
   - template: text
     block: text
     content: |-
       * **Food Service Areas**

-      The Athletes in Action Concessions Stand will not be open
+      The Athletes in Action Concessions Stand will not be open.
     centered: false
   - template: text
     block: text
     content: |-
       * **Additional Cleaning/Safety Standards**

-      Restrooms are cleaned with sanitizing solutions several times a day
+      Restrooms are cleaned with sanitizing solutions several times a day.

-      We have temporarily closed every other urinal in men’s restrooms
+      We have temporarily closed every other urinal in men’s restrooms.

-      We have placed signage throughout the venue encouraging distancing, hand washing, and other safe practices
+      We have placed signage throughout the venue encouraging distancing, hand washing, and other safe practices.

-      We will be continuously monitoring and improving our operations for the safety of our athletes, families, and team members
+      We will be continuously monitoring and improving our operations for the safety of our athletes, families, and AIA staff.

-      We are committed to communicating with coaches, event owners, participants, vendors, and other visitors to the facility our guidelines and requesting everyone work together to keep us all safer
+      We are committed to communicating with coaches, participants, vendors, and other visitors to the facility our guidelines and requesting everyone work together to keep us all safer.
     centered: false
 - template: one-column
   block: one-column